Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 - In the Unity Hub, go to the Projects tab.
 Click the dropdown arrow next to `NEW`, and select the newly downloaded 2020.2 version.
 Create a new project using the 3D Template.

 - Download the provided Unity assets [PLACEHOLDER]().
 Once Unity has opened, double click the `.unitypackage` file.
 In the Import Unity Package window that has opened in Unity, ensure everything is selected, and click `Import`.
 Once this is done, a folder titled PLACEHOLDER should be created in the Assets folder, containing Environment, Materials, Models, Prefabs, Plugins, and URDF subfolders.
+  - If a window prompts you to reload the SampleScene, click Reload!

 - Load the SampleScene if it is not already open.
 In the Unity Project window, navigate to `Assets/Prefabs`.
 Select the Table prefab, and click and drag it into the Hierarchy window.
 The table should appear in the Scene view with position and rotation `(0,0,0)`.
 Then, select and drag the Target into the Hierarchy window, as well as the TargetPlacement.
 They should appear to sit on the table.